Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Bounds on Krylov Complexity Growth in Chord Space

-In this appendix we complement our discussion in Sec.~\ref{ssec:Lloyd}.
-We introduce a Lloyd bound (Sec.~\ref{sapp:lloyd}) for Krylov spread complexity using the HH state as reference, and we study speed limits (Sec.~\ref{sapp:speed}) in the Krylov complexity based on the previous work by \cite{Hornedal:2022pkc} (for Krylov operator complexity).
-We specialize the results for the case of spread complexity with the HH state as a reference.

-\subsection{Lloyd bound}
+\subsection{Lloyd Bound}

-The Lloyd bound \cite{lloyd2000ultimate} in holographic complexity conjectures was introduced in \cite{Brown:2015bva,Brown:2015lvg}.
-In the semiclassical limit, one can suspect there should be a Lloyd bound in the CV proposal \cite{Brown:2015lvg}\footnote{Originally, the {Lloyd bound}~\cite{lloyd2000ultimate} was introduced as information processing rate bound in general physical devices.
-It was latter adapted for the CV and complexity=action (CA) proposals in holographic complexity by \cite{Brown:2015bva,Brown:2015lvg} for asymptotically AdS spacetimes black holes.
-According to the proposal, the maximum rate of growth of holographic complexity is proportional to a combination of thermodynamic quantities of the system under consideration.
-The conditions under which the Lloyd bound in the CA proposal is satisfied have been studied in detail in \cite{Yang:2016awy}, while different violations of the Lloyd bound in the CA proposal have been reported in \cite{Carmi:2017jqz, Yang:2017czx,Bernamonti:2021jyu,Auzzi:2018pbc,Couch:2017yil,Swingle:2017zcd, An:2018xhv, Alishahiha:2018tep, Wang:2023ipy}.
+In this subsection we identify a Lloyd bound for Krylov complexity in the DSSYK model with matter operator insertions.
+We are motivated by recent results suggesting that Krylov complexity in the DSSYK model \cite{Rabinovici:2023yex,Ambrosini:2024sre,Ambrosini:2025hvo,Heller:2024ldz,Heller:2025ddj,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025hty,Aguilar-Gutierrez:2025sqh,Aguilar-Gutierrez:2025mxf} is an explicit realization of the complexity=volume (CV) proposal \cite{Susskind:2014rva,Stanford:2014jda}.
+Originally, the {Lloyd bound}~\cite{lloyd2000ultimate} was introduced as information processing rate bound in general physical devices.
+It was later adapted for the CV and complexity=action (CA) proposals in holographic complexity by \cite{Brown:2015bva,Brown:2015lvg} for asymptotically AdS spacetimes black holes.
+According to the proposal, the maximum rate of growth of holographic complexity is proportional to a combination of thermodynamic quantities for the system under consideration.\footnote{The conditions under which the Lloyd bound in the CA proposal is satisfied have been studied in detail in \cite{Yang:2016awy}, while different violations of the Lloyd bound in the CA proposal have been reported in \cite{Carmi:2017jqz, Yang:2017czx,Bernamonti:2021jyu,Auzzi:2018pbc,Couch:2017yil,Swingle:2017zcd, An:2018xhv, Alishahiha:2018tep, Wang:2023ipy}.
 Violations of the Lloyd bound in the CV proposal are rare in comparison with the CA proposal \cite{Auzzi:2023qbm,Zolfi:2023bdp,Ageev1,Ageev2,Aguilar-Gutierrez:2023ccv}.
-The conditions under which the CV proposal in \cite{Engelhardt:2021mju} holds have been rigorously investigated in asymptotically AdS$_{d+1\geq4}$ spacetimes with minimally coupled Maxwell-scalar matter that obeys the weak energy condition \cite{Engelhardt:2021mju}.} manifested for spread complexity as we will show.
+The conditions under which the CV proposal in \cite{Engelhardt:2021mju} holds have been rigorously investigated in asymptotically AdS$_{d+1\geq4}$ spacetimes with minimally coupled Maxwell-scalar matter that obeys the weak energy condition \cite{Engelhardt:2021mju}.}